 Corneal Cross Linking can also be used to treat other problems, such as fluctuating vision due to prior Radial Keratotomy (RK) surgery, a procedure that was mostly performed from 1980 to 1995.

 How is Corneal Cross Linking performed?

 Corneal Cross Linking is performed by applying liquid Riboflavin (one of the B vitamins) to the eye followed by ultraviolet light.
 This combination causes strong bonds to form between corneal fibers, providing strength and stability to the tissue.
-In most cases, it also reduces the amount of astigmatism for vision to improve, thus creating more options for correcting vision, such as standard soft or toric contact lenses, glasses, and even laser vision correction.
+In most cases, it also reduces the amount of astigmatism for vision to improve, thus creating more options for vision correction, such as standard soft or toric contact lenses, glasses, and even LASIK.

 When will Corneal Cross Linking be available?

-As a Cornea Specialist, Dr. Mozayeni is very excited to see this procedure become accepted worldwide and plans to offer it as soon as it is FDA approved, which is anticipated at the beginning of 2013.
+As a Cornea Specialist, Dr. Mozayeni is very excited to see this procedure become accepted worldwide and plans to offer it as soon as it is FDA approved, which is anticipated in the middle of 2014.
 However, we are currently accepting patients with Keratoconus in order to establish a baseline examination and assess their problem in detail.
 Having baseline corneal mapping performed using our sophisticated Pentacam® system is essential in knowing if you are, or will be, a candidate for CXL in the future.
-In some cases where the disease is rapidly progressing and waiting until 2013 is not recommended, we will refer you to a trial site to consider immediate treatment.
+In some cases where the disease is rapidly progressing and waiting until 2014 is not recommended, we will refer you to a trial site to consider immediate treatment.

 If you have been told that you have Keratoconus, now is the time to begin considering Corneal Cross Linking as a way to halt the disease process and prolong or prevent the need for a cornea transplant.
 Contact us for a complete examination, including corneal mapping, and get established as a candidate for this exciting technology that could save your vision.